Graham C. Greene

-Graham C. Greene, CBE (10 July 1936 – 10 October 2016), was a British publisher who was managing director of Jonathan Cape from 1962 to 1990.
+Graham C. Greene, (10 July 1936 – 10 October 2016) was a British publisher who was managing director of Jonathan Cape from 1962 to 1990.
 He was described by The Times as being among the most influential publishers of his generation, who "belied his quiet and modest manner to become a fierce champion of liberal values and a free press".
 He was chairman of the British Museum.
 He was the nephew of novelist Graham Greene.

 Early life and career

 Graham Carleton Greene was born in Berlin, Germany, to Hugh Carleton Greene (who was The Daily Telegraphs correspondent, and later Director-General of the BBC) and Helga Guinness.
 Most of his childhood was spent in the United Kingdom, with his education taking place at Eton College and University College, Oxford.

 After a period with the Guinness Mahon family bank in London and New York City, Graham decided to move into publishing.
 He was always referred to in the book trade as "Graham C Greene" to avoid confusion with his novelist uncle.